Deonatan/SpamEmailClassifier/README.md

-# Spam Email Classifier :mail:
+# Spam Email Classifier :email:
 code to classify whether an email in a spam or not